 For some units, it may be appropriate for your centre to devise assignments, tasks, projects or tests.
+This would be particularly appropriate for the knowledge units.
 This provides your centre with opportunities to meet the needs of the candidate and local employers.